Skip to content

 message edit

 Edit your own message.
-Slack permits edits only to messages your token identity sent.
+The Slack API permits edits only to messages your token identity sent.

 slick message edit --channel C1234567890 --timestamp 1746284582.123456 --message "Corrected text"